LearnWeb3DAO/ICO/README.md

 - Click `Deploy`
 - Now you can see your deployed website by going to your dashboard, selecting your project, and copying the URL from there!

+## CONGRATULATIONS!
+You're all done!

-Share your website in Discord :D
+Hopefully you enjoyed this tutorial.
+Don't forget to share your DAO website in the `#showcase` channel on Discord :D